Should I Insulate My Crawl Space?

-Crawl space encapsulation projects require insulation.
-When installing crawl space insulation during the encapsulation process, foam board insulation is a great way to keep your crawl space comfortable.
+Crawl space encapsulation projects require foundation wall insulation like InsulBarrier or foam board.
+When installing crawl space insulation during the encapsulation process, foundation wall insulation is a great way to keep your crawl space comfortable.

-Crawl space walls that are uneven like stone or old brick, may require a closed cell spray foam because the foam board cannot be properly attached to uneven surfaces.
-We recommend installing foam board mechanically due to adhesives failing over time.
+Crawl space walls that are uneven like stone or old brick, may require a closed cell spray foam to properly insulate due to uneven surfaces.
+We recommend installing all foundation wall insulation mechanically, when possible, due to adhesives failing over time.

-Another benefit of foam board versus fiberglass is it can get wet without needing to be replaced or lose its R-value.
-Our foam board carries a 50-year R-value warranty and is termite resistant.
+Another benefit of moisture resistant foundation wall insulation versus fiberglass is it can get wet without needing to be replaced or lose its R-value.

 Fiberglass batting insulation or rock wool insulation is typically the choice of insulating a vented crawl space or non-conditioned crawl space.
 When air is allowed to freely flow in and out of the crawl space, installing a batting insulation to the sub-floor helps create a thermal barrier between the crawl space and the living space.